Updated: June 9, 2026

 Continuous Care Retirement Community (CCRC) | For seniors who need lifestyle planning.
 Their needs change over time, and they require regular care. | High | €3,500 – €6,000+ | Ideal for seniors who need lifestyle planning.
 Their needs change over time, and regular care can be very helpful. | Life Plan Resorts (Near Benavente, close to Lisbon) |

 These communities have different residential buildings, like private apartments, townhouses, or detached houses.
 Bear in mind that there is some crossover in the examples given.
-For example, Life Plan Resorts is also a luxury retirement community Portugal project.
+For example, Life Plan Resorts in Portugal is also a luxury retirement community project.

-Regions & Locations of Best Retirement Communities in Portugal
+Best Retirement Communities in Portugal by Region & Location

-While you could close your eyes and pick any location within Portugal and land on a great place to live, some locations are well-suited for retirees specifically.
-Here are some of the more popular locations with English speaking retirement communities in Portugal.
+While you could close your eyes and pick any location within Portugal and land on a great place to live, some are better suited for retirees than others.
+Here is a list of the more popular locations with English-speaking retirement communities in Portugal.

 The Algarve